Polish orthography: Punctuation

 Polish punctuation is similar to that of English.
 However, there are more rigid rules concerning use of commas—subordinate clauses are almost always marked off with a comma, while it is normally considered incorrect to use a comma before a coordinating conjunction with the meaning "and" (i, a or oraz).

 Abbreviations (but not acronyms or initialisms) are followed by a period when they end with a letter other than the one which ends the full word.
-For example, dr has no period when it stands for doktor, but takes one when it stands for an inflected form such as doktora and prof. has period because it comes from profesor (professor).
+For example, dr has no period when it stands for doktor, but it takes one when it stands for an inflected form such as doktora.
+Prof. has a period because it comes from profesor (professor).

 Apostrophes are used to mark the elision of the final sound of foreign words not pronounced before Polish inflectional endings, as in Harry'ego (genitive of Harry – the final is elided in the genitive).
 However, it is often erroneously used to separate a loanword stem from any inflectional ending, for example, *John'a, which should be Johna (genitive of John; no sound is elided).

 Quotation marks are used in different ways: either „ordinary Polish quotes” or «French quotes» (without space) for first level, and ‚single Polish quotes’ or «French quotes» for second level, which gives three styles of nested quotes: